ibm-cloud-docs/data-virtualization/iam.md

 Identity and access management (IAM) enables you to securely authenticate users for platform services and control access to resources consistently across the {{site.data.keyword.Bluemix_notm}} platform.
 For example, with only a single login to {{site.data.keyword.Bluemix_notm}} with your IBMid, you have access to any of your service consoles and their applications without having to log in to each of them separately.
 {: shortdesc}

-IAM is enabled for all Data Virtualization plans except for **Lite** plan instances.
+IAM is enabled for all Data Virtualization plans.

 <!--
 ## Is IAM enabled on your instance?